ElektraInitiative/libelektra/doc/decisions/relative.md

 # Relative

-Key names should be relative to parent Key name

 ## Issue

 There is a different behaviour of various plugins whether their name is absolute or relative, including:
-1.) mounting the same file somewhere else does not work 2.) importing somewhere else (than from where it was exported) does not work
+1.) mounting the same file somewhere else does not work 2.) importing somewhere else (other than from where it was exported) does not work
     (See [here](https://github.com/ElektraInitiative/libelektra/issues/51))

 ## Constraints